 Have you ever wondered why there are many versions of homemade alcohol stoves online?
-It is because alcohol is an inexpensive, easy-to-obtain and a relatively safe fuel.
+It is because alcohol is an inexpensive, easy-to-obtain and relatively safe fuel.
 Commercial alcohol stoves are also widely available.

 Let’s explore a few of the alcohol stoves you may want to consider for camping, backpacking or indoor emergency cooking.